Abuse situations are often preventable through adequate support, training, supervision and legal protection.

 In many cases, elder abuse, mistreatment or neglect is unintentional.

-Caregivers and people with dementia pushed beyond their capabilities may not mean to be verbally or physically abusive, and caregivers may not mean to neglect the person in their care or ignore their needs.
+Caregivers and people living with dementia pushed beyond their capabilities may not mean to be abusive, and caregivers may not mean to neglect the person in their care or ignore their needs.

 More information and resources